-Key issues that have faced the governing board during 2015 -16
+Key issues that have faced the Governing Board during 2016-17

 - Monitoring and analysing end of Early Years Foundation Stage and Key Stage 1 assessment data, ensuring good outcomes for all pupils, including disadvantaged.
 Analysis school performance against local and national performance indicators, to ensure significantly high performance has been maintained (school data and RAISEonline data)

 - Due to the formula funding the school finds itself in an increasingly difficult position due to the constraints of the budget.
 The school has one of the lowest funding allocations per child in the local authority, despite being full and having no surplus places.
 The school is operating at its maximum staffing capacity and when bench marked against similar schools locally and nationally the school employs fewer support staff.
 These inequalities in the formula funding are impacting negatively on the budget.
 In addition the school has a very low number of pupils who qualify for Pupil Premium Funding.

 - When setting and monitoring the budget, the governors continually make cut backs on spending and resources.
 Governors are finding this challenge of providing a high level of provision of resources and maintenance of the building increasingly difficult due to the constraints of the budget.